 In addition, another option is to attach a top for the obelisk tower.
 We used a piece of treated siding and drilled a hole in the center to allow for a solar light.

 Therefore, I added a terra cotta clay pot to hold the solar light.
 It isn’t permanently attached, so it may be changed once I check into some other options.

 I also used these same solar lights on How to Repurpose a Chandelier.

-The free materials give it a primitive rustic feel but with a little paint, you will never know the wood was reclaimed.
+The free materials give it a primitive rustic feel, but with a little paint, you will never know the wood was reclaimed.

 The rustic garden obelisk actually works well with our country setting and will hopefully create a vertical garden.
-I hope you enjoyed How to Build a Garden Trellis and that you found the instructions helpful and inspiring.
+I hope you enjoyed the Garden Trellis tutorial and that you found the instructions helpful and inspiring.